amindell11/WildfireSpreadPrediction/README.md

 ## 🧰 Setup Instructions

 The following commands reproduce the cloud training environment used on Lambda Labs (Ubuntu + NVIDIA A100).
 You may need a Lambda Key to rent the GPUs.
 You will also need to change the file directories in the constants.py file.
+If you would like to edit model configs, edit the parameters.py file.

 ### 📦 Clone the Repository
 ```bash